South Carolina workers' compensation

 Since each South Carolina workers’ compensation claim is different, your own experience may vary.

-The Bureau of Labor Statistics (BLS) includes nearly every U.S. state and territory in its annual workers’ compensation statistical report.
-This yearly report shows the total workers’ compensation claims filed, how many employees changed jobs or missed work, and each job sector’s individual claims data.
-See how the South Carolina workers’ compensation program changed from 2015-2019 below:
+The Bureau of Labor Statistics (BLS) includes nearly every U.S. state and territory in its annual workers’ compensation report.
+This yearly report shows the total workers’ compensation claims filed, how many injured workers changed jobs or missed work, and claims data for each job sector.
+See how South Carolina workers’ compensation changed from 2017 to 2021 below:

-As you can see, total claims changed very little over this five-year period.
-Each year, service-industry employees make up nearly 3 in 5 workers’ comp claims filed in this state (55%, on average).
-It’s also striking that most injured workers applying for South Carolina workers’ compensation also qualified for lost-wage benefits.
-If you don’t need more than a week to recover after your accident, your employer only pays your medical bills.
-However, 56% of workers’ comp claimants qualified for weekly lost-wage payments during this five-year period.
+As you can see, South Carolina employees filed far fewer claims in 2020 and 2021 (down 13% compared to 2019’s peak).
+Each year, service employees make up nearly 3 in 5 workers’ comp claims filed in South Carolina.
+In fact, most injured workers filing for South Carolina workers’ compensation also got paid lost wages.
+If you don’t need more than a week off, workers’ comp coverage only pays your medical bills, not lost wages.

-Under South Carolina state law, you must return for light-duty work if the doctor orders you to do so.
-If you refuse, then your employer’s insurer doesn’t have to pay you any workers’ comp benefits.
-Even if going back to work makes your injury or illness worse, you cannot turn work down.
+Under South Carolina state law, you must return for light duty work if the doctor orders you to do so.
+If you refuse, then your employer’s insurance doesn’t have to pay you any additional compensation.
+Even if going back to work makes your work related injury worse, you cannot turn it down.
 You also cannot switch doctors without the insurance company’s permission.
 If they say no, then you must pay $50 and wait 90 days for a hearing before the Commission.
-And if you have any pre-existing health conditions, you’re also much less likely to qualify for workers’ comp!
+And if you have any preexisting health conditions, you’re far less likely to qualify for benefits!

-These are just a few reasons we strongly recommend talking to a local workers’ comp attorney about your case.
-Sign up for a free phone call today to get confidential claim advice without leaving your home.
+These are just a few reasons we recommend talking to a local workers’ comp attorney about your case.
+Sign up for a free phone call today to get answers to all your questions without leaving your home.
 Every attorney we can match you with works on contingency.
-That means if you don’t win a cash settlement, then you pay $0 for legal assistance.
-And if you do win, then you’ll only pay a small, one-time fee.
+That means if your employer doesn’t pay you a lump sum award, then you pay $0 for legal expenses.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation